correalramos24/YAW/README.md

 ## Usage
 1. Generate recipe template: Use `--generate <recipie type>` to generate an empty template.
 2. Fill the YAML file with your values for the required parameters.
-3. Executing the recipie with `yaw <recipe file(s)> --parse` will explain what is going to be executed
-4. Run recipies: Use `yaw <recipe file(s)>` to run the recipies.
+3. Run recipies: Use `yaw <recipe file(s)>` to run the recipies.
 YAW will first parse the recipes and then run them sequentially.
-5. Check the results: Check the output from the command line to see the execution results.
+4. Check the results: Check the output from the command line to see the execution results.

 ## Creating your runner - Runner hierarchy
 YAW was defined using a object-oriented hierarchy to be easy to extend: